isroil01/isroil01/README.md

 # Hi there 👋

-I'm Isroiljon, a passionate **MERN Stack Developer**.
-I love building full-stack applications and exploring new technologies.
+I'm Isroiljon, a passionate **Software Engineer**.
+I love building new applications and exploring new technologies.

 ## 📫 How to reach me:
 - [Email](mailto:isroiljonrustamov25@gmail.com)